Historical Abuse at St. John Ambulance

 Background

+Tusla conducted a statutory investigation into allegations of child sexual abuse.
+The investigation centered on reports by several men of historical sexual abuse by a former senior member of the organisation in its Old Kilmainham division.
 The former member had been involved in the organisation from the 1950s until around 2000 when he was pressured into resigning after a survivor reported the abuse.
 In September 2019, Tusla’s investigations deemed that those allegations were founded.
+Following Tusla’s findings, St. John’s Ambulance Ireland undertook to have an independent review carried out.

-Terms of Reference for the Review
+Terms of reference for the review

 On the 8th of March 2021, the Terms of Reference of the Review were published by Saint John’s Ambulance Ireland.
-These were:
+These were

-- A review of files held by Saint John’s Ambulance Ireland (SJAI) on past Safeguarding complaints;
+• A review of files held by Saint John’s Ambulance Ireland (SJAI) on past Safeguarding complaints;

-- An opportunity for complainants to meet confidentially with the Reviewer and to outline their experiences of making Safeguarding complaints to SJAI;
+• An opportunity for complainants to meet confidentially with the Reviewer and to outline their experiences of making Safeguarding complaints to SJAI;

-- An opportunity for the Reviewer to meet with any Member of SJAI with a view to understanding that person’s role and responsibilities in relation to any complaints he/she may have reported to him/her in his/her time in SJAI;
+• An opportunity for the Reviewer to meet with any Member of SJAI with a view to understanding that person’s role and responsibilities in relation to any complaints he/she may have reported to him/her in his/her time in SJAI;

-- An opportunity for any Member of SJAO identified by a complainant as a recipient of a complaint to inform the Reviewer in relation to his/her actions on foot of his/her receipt of any such complaint;
+• An opportunity for any Member of SJAO identified by a complainant as a recipient of a complaint to inform the Reviewer in relation to his/her actions on foot of his/her receipt of any such complaint;

-- Former Members of SJAI are encouraged to assist the Reviewer by meeting him at his request to share any information or insights he/she may have on how past complaints were managed;
+• Former Members of SJAI are encouraged to assist the Reviewer by meeting him at his request to share any information or insights he/she may have on how past complaints were managed;

 On the 31st of October 2022, members of SJAI were informed that Dr. Shannon had completed his review.
 To date this has not yet been published as Dr. Shannon awaits some assurances regarding Data Protection issues.
 The report is anxiously awaited by those affected by abuse at the hands of members of the organisation.